Thousands of Resources, Ready to help.

 Let's Take a Road Trip!

 Michigan's archaeological history is fascinating!
 Learn more about state history and archaeology at these institutions.
-Seasonal restrictions and COVID-19 closings or requirements may apply.
+Consult individual entity websites for the latest information on days and hours of operation.

 This interactive map created by the Michigan DNR displays information related to Michigan's geology, natural features, and mining history.
 Within the map, users can view the distribution of sediments that were deposited and features left behind by the continental ice sheets that moved across Michigan during the last Ice Age, as well as sediments deposited by wind and water since the glaciers melted.
 These are shown in the layers titled Michigan Surficial Geology, Critical Dunes and Quaternary Geological Features.
 In addition, you can view the bedrock geologic formations that lie directly beneath the glacial sediments by turning on the Michigan Bedrock Geology layer.

 You can also explore where copper, gold and iron were historically mined in Michigan.
 Native Americans mined copper in Michigan's Upper Peninsula for thousands of years.
 Native people used copper to fashion tools and ornaments and revered it as a source of power.
 Zoom in and out and turn on and off the different layers on the left column to explore Michigan's colorful geologic history!
 Learn more about this map and Michigan geology here.

 Check out the interactive state geology map created especially for Archaeology Day by Peter Rose, Michigan Department of Natural Resources.
 The map explores more than just rock types and sand dunes.
 Find Michigan waterfalls, abandoned mines, and more!

 Since 1990, the federal Native American Graves Protection and Repatriation Act (NAGPRA) law has provided for the repatriation and disposition of certain Native American human remains, funerary objects, sacred objects, and objects of cultural patrimony.
 Learn about NAGPRA at this links.

 Support Michigan archaeology by respecting sites on public land, being good stewards of sites on your property, volunteering, and learning more!